deejay-hub/timeline-lwc/README.md

 No. The timeline component is really best suited to the desktop.
 Long term it is a goal to come up with a mobile version suited to reduced real estate.
 At the moment the component cannot be dragged into a mobile layout.

 #### Does it support Person Accounts?
-No. The component will not work on the Account page layout for Person Accounts.
-Only Business Accounts are supported.
+No. The component will work on the Account page layout for Person Accounts but will not show Tasks that are related to the contact unless the What Id field is populated with the Person Account Id.

 #### Does it support Files / Notes / Attachments?
 Files and Notes (sometimes referred to as enhanced Notes) are supported.
 We have added any record in the ContentDocumentLink object.